 Metro: Zhongtan Road metro stop and then a 15 minute walk

-Moganshan Lu is off the beaten path but was one of my favourite experiences in Shanghai.
+Moganshan Lu is off the beaten path in Shanghai but was one of my favourite experiences.
 Lu means road and this stretch of road is famous for both street art and artist studios.
 The area previously housed factories and has a very industrial look to it.
 Along the road runs a wall of street art and I was lucky enough to see some street artists at work.
 Your final destination on the road will be M50, which is a cluster of artist studios.
 Here you can admire existing art in the galleries or, if you’re lucky, see an artist at work.
 I spent about half a day at Moganshan Lu and really enjoyed the creative atmosphere of the area.

 10. Qibao Old Town